OldDBA-AWS/olddba/README.md

 ## Cleanup
 ### Delete Stack
-To clean up environment, AWS resources can be deleted using the CDK or CloudFormation.
-With CDK, run the `cdk destroy` command to delete the resources.
-With CloudFormation, you can go to the CloudFormation stack and click `Delete`. \
+To clean up environment, AWS resources can be deleted using CloudFormation - you can go to the CloudFormation stack and click `Delete`. \
 This process shall fully cleanup all deployed and provisioned services.
 It's time to destroy the account too - remember, we created it only for the purpose of running this demo?
 Please follow this approach when you experiment with AWS Cloud Services - it's the best way of avoiding unnecessary billing suprises.

 ## Notices